On Data-Driven Stochastic Output-Feedback Predictive Control: Data-Driven Stochastic Output Feedback

-The notion of \textit{backup} refers to the underlying idea of using the measured initial condition as much as possible since it considers the feedback of input and output measurements.
-Eventually, we consider an initial condition selection strategy similar to \cite{farina13probabilistic}: \begin{enumerate} \item At each time instant $k\in \N$, we initialize $V^{\text{b}}_N = +\infty$ and $V^{\text{m}}_N= +\infty$. \item If the OCP~\eqref{eq:PCEOCP} with the measured initial condition \eqref{eq:consistency_prime} is infeasible, then we re-solve with the backup one \eqref{eq:moment_matching}.
-The optimal cost $V^{\text{b}}_N$ is updated correspondingly. \item Else the OCP~\eqref{eq:PCEOCP} with the measured initial condition \eqref{eq:consistency_prime} is feasible, we update the resulting optimal cost $V^{m}_N$ and compare it to the performance $\tilde{J}_k$ obtained from a feasible candidate solution the construction of which is detailed in~\eqref{eq:feasibleShift} in Appendix~B. If $V^{\text{m}}_N \leq \tilde{J}_k$ holds, we apply the optimal input obtained with the measured initial condition. \item Else, i.e. $V^{\text{m}}_N > \tilde{J}_k$, we re-solve OCP~\eqref{eq:PCEOCP} with the backup initial condition~\eqref{eq:moment_matching}.
-Note that due to optimality the resulting $V^{\text{b}}_N$ satisfies $V^{\text{b}}_N\leq\tilde{J}_k$. \end{enumerate} With the resulting optimal cost at time instant $k$ defined as
+To distinguish the initial conditions, we refer to \eqref{eq:consistency_prime} as the \textit{measured initial condition} and to \eqref{eq:moment_matching} as the \textit{backup initial condition}.
+Moreover, we denote the function value of the optimal value function of OCP~\eqref{eq:PCEOCP} obtained with the measured initial condition \eqref{eq:consistency_prime} as $V^{\text{m}}_N$ and to its counterpart obtained with the backup initial condition \eqref{eq:moment_matching} as $V^{\text{b}}_N$.
+The notion \textit{backup initial condition} refers to the underlying idea of using the measured data as much as possible since it provides feedback.
+Eventually, we consider an initial condition selection strategy similar to \cite{farina13probabilistic}: \begin{enumerate} \item[i)] At each time instant $k\in \N$, initialize $V^{\text{b}}_N = +\infty$ and $V^{\text{m}}_N= +\infty$. \item[ii)] If the OCP~\eqref{eq:PCEOCP} with the measured initial condition \eqref{eq:consistency_prime} is infeasible, then re-solve with the backup one \eqref{eq:moment_matching}.
+The optimal cost $V^{\text{b}}_N$ is updated correspondingly. \item[iii)] Else the OCP~\eqref{eq:PCEOCP} with the measured initial condition \eqref{eq:consistency_prime} is feasible, update the resulting optimal cost $V^{\text m}_N$ and compare it to the performance $\hat{J}_{N,k}$ obtained from a feasible candidate solution, the construction of which is detailed in~\eqref{eq:projection} in Appendix~B. If $V^{\text{m}}_N \leq \hat{J}_{N,k}$ holds, apply the optimal input obtained with the measured initial condition. \item[iv)] Else, i.e., whenever $V^{\text{m}}_N > \hat{J}_{N,k}$ holds, we re-solve OCP~\eqref{eq:PCEOCP} with the backup initial condition~\eqref{eq:moment_matching}.
+Note that due to optimality the resulting $V^{\text{b}}_N$ satisfies $V^{\text{b}}_N\leq \hat{J}_{N,k}$. \end{enumerate} It is easy to see that this procedure ensures that the resulting optimal cost at time instant $k$ satisfies